- Learn Basic Accounting in Less than 1 Hour!

 Think about this.
 If one transaction gets missed by the accountant, and let’s say that the transaction is of few thousand dollars, then how would it affect the balance sheet of the company!
 Even if accounting jobs are called boring and routine, it is far from it.
 Yes, there are definitely some parts that are monotonous, but that doesn’t mean there is no exciting thing about accounting.
 If you do Chartered Accountancy, your job would be more exciting as you would be having a lot of knowledge and experience in the field of taxations, management audit, management accounting, social auditing and advanced accounting.

-In case of engineering, there are mainly six functions which are of prime importance.
+In the case of engineering, there are mainly six functions which are of prime importance.
 Let’s look at them one by one –

 - Research: This is one of the primary things you need to do for you to invent something new.
 Using different experimentation techniques, applying inductive reasoning and employing mathematical concepts into your research would yield you greater benefits.